top of page

 Processing Questions:

-Now that you have reflected on the lesson through the processing questions.
-Let’s take a moment to check your understanding of today’s lesson.
-Complete this self-check to see how much you have learned.
-Click ‘Start’ to begin.
+Now that you have reflected on the lesson through the processing questions, let us take a moment to check your understanding of today’s lesson.
+Complete SABEL to determine how much you have learned.

 Preparing Service Stations and Equipment